1999 Australian republic referendum: Preamble question

 With hope in God, the Commonwealth of Australia is constituted as a democracy with a federal system of government to serve the common good.

 We the Australian people commit ourselves to this Constitution:

 proud that our national unity has been forged by Australians from many ancestries;

 never forgetting the sacrifices of all who defended our country and our liberty in time of war;

 upholding freedom, tolerance, individual dignity and the rule of law;

 honouring Aborigines and Torres Strait Islanders, the nation’s first people, for their deep kinship with their lands and for their ancient and continuing cultures which enrich the life of our country;

 recognising the nation-building contribution of generations of immigrants;

 mindful of our responsibility to protect our unique natural environment;

 supportive of achievement as well as equality of opportunity for all;

 and valuing independence as dearly as the national spirit which binds us together in both adversity and success.

 Results

 Section 128 of the Constitution requires a "double majority" in a referendum to approve a constitutional amendment—a majority of votes in each of a majority of the states (i.e. at least four of the six), and a majority of all the electors voting.
 Voters in the territories, as they do not live in states, count only towards the second of those majorities.

 11,785,000 votes were cast, representing a voter turnout of 95.10%.
-Of these, approximately 101,189 (0.86%) were informal.
+Of these, approximately 101,189 (0.86%) were informal, and not counted.